CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

     --8<-- "https://raw.githubusercontent.com/CNAG-Biomedical-Informatics/pheno-ranker/refs/heads/main/share/ex/movies.json"
     ```

 You are interested in checking the variety of your catalog and plan to use `Pheno-Ranker`.
-The first thing that we are going to create is a **configuration file**.
+Because Moviepackets are not one of the built-in formats, the first thing to create is a **configuration file**.

 ???
 Question "What is a `Pheno-Ranker` configuration file?"
-    A configuration file is a text file in [YAML](https://en.wikipedia.org/wiki/YAML) format ([JSON](https://en.wikipedia.org/wiki/JSON) is also accepted) that serves to initialize some variables.
-It is particularly important when you are not using the two supported formats _out-of-the-box_ that are [BFF](bff.md) and [PXF](pxf.md).
+    A configuration file is a text file in [YAML](https://en.wikipedia.org/wiki/YAML) format ([JSON](https://en.wikipedia.org/wiki/JSON) is also accepted) that tells `Pheno-Ranker` how to interpret your input.
+It is particularly important when you are not using the two supported formats _out-of-the-box_: [BFF](bff.md) and [PXF](pxf.md).

 ???
 Tip "Do I need to create a configuration file?"
-    Again, this file only has to be created if you are working with **your own JSON format**.
-If you have `CSV` please go to this [page](csv-import.md).
+    This file only has to be created if you are working with **your own JSON format**.
+If you have `CSV`, please go to this [page](csv-import.md).

-    If your file format resembles Moviepackets, you can use that file directly.
+    If your file format resembles Moviepackets, you can use the Moviepacket configuration as a template.
 Just ensure you **modify the terms** to align with your data.

+    ### How custom JSON is interpreted

+    For a custom JSON format, the configuration answers four practical questions:

+    - `primary_key`: Which field identifies each record?
+For Moviepackets, this is `title`.
+    - `allowed_terms`: Which fields can be used in comparisons or selected with `--include-terms` / `--exclude-terms`?
+    - `array_terms`: Which fields contain arrays?
+For Moviepackets, `genre` is an array.
+    - `id_correspondence`: If a field is an array, which value should be used to name each array element after flattening?

+    In the Moviepacket example, `rating` exists in the JSON data but is not listed in `allowed_terms`; therefore it is not used in the tutorial comparisons.
+This keeps the example categorical and avoids mixing in quantitative values.

     ### Creating a configuration file

     To create a configuration file, start by reviewing the [example file](https://github.com/cnag-biomedical-informatics/pheno-ranker/blob/main/t/data/movies_config.yaml) provided with the installation.
-The goal is to replace the contents of such file with those from your project.
-If your movies did not have array-based properties the configuration file will look like this:
+The goal is to replace its values with those from your project.
+If your movies did not have array-based properties, the configuration file would look like this:

     ```yaml
     # Set the format